salahudeanIT1025/The-World/Lab5/readme.md

 # Brute-Force
 Brute force attack is when every possible decryption key is used for a cipher in an attempt to unlock it.
 It relates to Kerckhoffs's principle because even though they will try every method until it has been unlocked, a cipher should still be secure even if they have the key because the part of the cipher that keeps the message secret is the key itself.

+ # Conclusion
+ In conclusion figuring out what each term was about and understanding it was a lot easier than the last lab.
+I really don’t have too much to say because everything was easy and straightforward.
+The website was cool and again not difficult to use.